Nathan Colmer | Van Dyk Group

 Inspectors will call attention to potential issues, but most will refrain from an in-depth analysis.

-A qualified expert may need to be brought in for a further assessment
+A qualified expert may need to be brought in to assess any identified trouble areas further.

 Most home inspectors will not quote any estimated cost to correct a defect in the home.
 Instead, they will refer you to a contractor to give a price and method of remediation.

 Home inspections typically take 2-4 hours to complete in the LBI real estate market.
-During this time, a home inspector will visually inspect the home and look for potential areas of concern.
-This will usually involve the inspector investigating the attic, crawlspace, interior, and exterior of a home.
-In most cases, it will not include areas that are not readily visible, including the interior of walls.
+During this time, a home inspector will inspect the home and look for potential areas of concern.
+This will usually involve the inspector investigating a home's attic, crawlspace, interior, and exterior, but note that it will not include areas that are not readily visible, including the interior of walls.
+This limitation is important to be aware of, especially in older homes, as the crawlspace may not be accessible (and this is one of the chief areas of concern for a home on Long Beach Island).

 A home inspector will point out areas that may be potential trouble spots; however, an inspector's role is not to provide estimates for repairs or a complete analysis of the problem.
 For example, if a crawlspace has termite damage, the inspector will point out that a problem exists and suggest further evaluation.
 A pest control company will verify the extent of the damage and the cost of treating the problem.
-These estimates should only be provided by a qualified expert who will also complete the repairs.
+A qualified expert who will also complete the repairs should only provide these estimates.

+Conducting a home inspection for a brand-new home on Long Beach Island is incredibly important!
 One of the most misunderstood aspects of buying a new construction home in the LBI real estate market has to do with home inspections.
-Most buyers falsely assume that a home inspection is unnecessary since the home is new.
+Most buyers falsely assume that a home inspection is unnecessary for a new home since the home was just constructed.
 Nothing could be further from the truth!
 A new home on Long Beach Island is perhaps the most important type of home to conduct an inspection on.
 While it is true that homes are inspected throughout the building process, local inspectors cannot perform a complete review of any and all systems installed in the home.
 Additionally, things can be changed after a local inspector leaves!
+Mistakes also happen all the time, and while most of them are minor, it is important to catch them early.
+For example, roof shingles can blow off since the roof has not had time to cure, caulking around windows or siding might have been missed in some areas, and outlets may be miswired, to name a few common findings.
 A buyer should work to ensure that the home is built to the correct standards and is safe and ready to use.
 Every new construction buyer should conduct a home inspection on a newly built home before closing.

-A home inspection is ALWAYS recommended when purchasing a property you intend to occupy.
-Since Long Beach Island is a barrier island, flooding can occur from time to time.
-This flooding could be a significant flood event, like Hurricane Sandy in 2012 where many homes had interior water damage, or it could be from minor flooding that is limited to a crawlspace or garage.
+A home inspection is always recommended when purchasing a property you intend to occupy.
+Buying a home in the LBI real estate market differs greatly from buying a home on the mainland.
+Since Long Beach Island is a barrier island, flooding is a part of life, and some homes on LBI have flooded in the past.
+This flooding could be a significant flood event, like Hurricane Sandy in 2012, where many homes had interior water damage, or it could be from minor flooding limited to a crawlspace or garage.
 In either case, the damage caused by floodwaters is often unseen to the naked eye.
 It takes a thorough investigation of the property to ensure the home purchased in the LBI real estate market is safe and structurally sound.
 A few things to consider are:

 Mold caused by damp and wet wood